 - Bath Oils: Just like the bath salts, bath oils (more commonly known as ‘carrier oils’) can also have a variety of health benefits based on what your body and skin type may need.
 A few of my favorites are: Sweet Almond, Jojoba and castor oil.
 This is a great article on how to choose the right carrier oil for you!

 - Essential Oils: If you didn’t guess it already, essential oils are also very similar to carrier oils and bath salts – the all have their own unique benefits that can be tailored to your liking.
 I personally love and use DoTERRA Essential Oils for safety reasons.
 A few of my favourite bath essential oils are lavender, bergamot, copaiba/CBD, frankincense, tea tree, lemongrass, ylang-ylang and rose – just to name a few!
 Interested in understanding what essential oils may be beneficial for you and your health?
-Connect with me HERE to get my personal suggestions for you and your lifestyle!
+Connect with me HERE to get a FREE sample of my personal suggestions for you and your lifestyle!

 - Extras: This is the fun part!
 Get creative here (while also being kind to the earth..).
-I love to use loose leaf tea in most of my bath bombs – especially a black vanilla chai for when I need to soothe a sunburn!
+I love to use loose leaf tea in most of my bath bombs – especially a black vanilla chai with oats for when I need to soothe a sunburn!
 Other favourites are dried lavender, rose petals, chamomile, peppermint… have fun creating!

 “Eat more plants.
 Do more yoga.
 Read more books.”